Computing the one-parameter Nielsen number for homotopies on the n-torus: Introduction

 \end{theorem}

-The Theorem \ref{main-theorem-1}, for the case $n=1,$ also was proved in \cite[Theorem 5.1]{G-N-94}, where the statement is written in a slightly different form.
-Here is presented a different proof of this result.

-In \cite{S-20} was proved that $L(F) = \pm N(F)\alpha$ for any homotopy $F: T^{2} \times I \to T^{2},$ that is, all fixed point classes of $F$ have the same one-parameter index.
-In this work we generalize and presented the calculation of $N(F)$ for any homotopy $F$ on a n-torus.
-In some special cases the one-parameter number $N(F)$ is realized by the linear homotopies.
-The results of this work is, in some sense, a version of the main result presented in \cite{B-B-P-T-75} for the one-parameter case.
+When $n=1$ the Theorem \ref{main-theorem-1} also was proved in \cite[Theorem 5.1]{G-N-94} where the statement is written in a slightly different form.
+In \cite{S-20} only the first part of Theorem \ref{main-theorem-1} was proved for the case $n=2$, that is, it was proved that $L(F) = \pm N(F)\alpha$ for any homotopy $F: \mathbb{T}^{2} \times I \to \mathbb{T}^{2},$ however a formula for the one-parameter Nielsen number has not been presented.
+Some computations of $N(F)$ when $n=2$ were presented in \cite{S-14}.
+In this work we generalize \cite{S-20} and present a formula for $N(F)$ for any homotopy $F$ on the $n$-torus.
+The results of this work is in some sense a version of the main result of \cite{B-B-P-T-75} for the one-parameter case.

-This paper is organized into six sections.
-In Section 2 we present a review of one-parameter fixed point theory and some important results.
-In section 3 we present the prove of Theorem \ref{main-theorem-1} in the case $n=1$.
-In Section 4 we study the semiconjugacy classes on n-torus.
-In Section 5 we present the proof of Theorem \ref{main-theorem-1} for $n \geq 2$.
-Section 6 is devote to present some applications of Theorem \ref{main-theorem-1} for compute the minimum number of path components in the fixed point set of some maps.
+This paper is organized into five sections.
+In Section 2 we present a brief review of the one-parameter fixed point theory.
+In Section 3 we study some properties of the semiconjugacy classes on the $n$-torus.
+In Section 4 we present the proof of Theorem \ref{main-theorem-1}.
+The Section 5 is dedicated to presenting some applications of Theorem \ref{main-theorem-1}.